nullptr002/Leetcode-Problems/README.md

 **Some notes:**
 1. You can do whatever you want with whatever you find here.
 2. The solutions are sometimes updated if I come up with a better idea.
-They're never updated if I find a better solution made by someone else.
+They're never updated if I find a better solution made by someone else, so this is not meant to be a list of perfect solutions.
 3. The percentages shown under **Runtime** and **Memory usage** are obtained by submitting the solution 10 times and calculating the average.
+This is done because the measurements on leetcode seem to vary a lot.
 4. Most of them are not perfect, but statistically above average.
 Some are highly inefficient.
 And a few are complete garbage.
 5. All solutions are in C++.